What are some Good and Bad graphic design examples?

 Graphic designers interact with software and design elements such as photos, shapes, fonts, color, size variation, and textures to create good and effective communication items.

-When you think of graphic design your mind goes to the eye-catching advertisements on the web and beautiful spreads in magazines but the design is broader and also includes posters, infographics, book covers, product labels, logos, business cards, and therefore the list goes on and on.
+When you think of graphic design, your mind goes to the eye-catching advertisements on the web and beautiful spreads in magazines, but the design is broader and also includes posters, infographics, book covers, product labels, logos, business cards, and therefore the list goes on and on.

-In making graphic designs there are rules and those rules are called principles of design.
 They typically separate good design from bad design.
-And on this article, we are going to look at how these principles make for a good design.
+And in this article, we are going to look at how these principles make for a good design.

 Balance